Maneren/KIV-UPP/sem01/README.md

     99% of the time validating the stations and 1% on removing them from the vector.

+[^csv-time]:
-[^csv-time]: If CSV parsing was included, it would be only
+    If CSV parsing was included, it would be only 3% parallelizable, which defeats the purpose of the exercise.